Yuming408/Radius/report.md

 |Over $1 Billion|	< 1%|	< 1%|	< 1%|	< 1%|

 * **Revenue in each industry sector**:
 Small business owners might be curious to know where they are in the market place compare to their competitor.
 Next I am interested to see the revenue distribution for each sectors of industry.
-A heatmap is used to visualize this information using percent of business in each cell.
+A heatmap is used to visualize this information using percent of business in each industry sector.

    Industry sector can be represented as the first two digits of nacis code